avcoder/unit04-lesson06/slides.md

 transition: slide-left
 ---

+# Definition

+- Software Testing: A process to evaluate and ensure that software works as intended
+- Why?
+   - Reduces bugs
+   - Improves code quality
+   - Supports maintainability
+- Your role as a developer: Deveopers are responsible for writing reliable code, which includees creating and running tests

+What are some consequences of not testing properly?

+---
+transition: slide-left
+---

 # Types of Testing

 - Unit Tests: Tests the smallest parts of code (ex: functions) in isolation